hadasah/scaling_laws/README.md

 ## Evaluation Scores

-Evaluation scores may be found in the folder `data/`.
+Evaluation scores may be found in the folder `data.zip`.

 ## Reproducing Figures